Battle-monkey/Open-Arcade-layout-tester-and-creator/README.md

 -~Export png fuction~--------------done

--Posibility of moving elements wi  th 0.5mm steps with keyboard arrows-------------done
+-~Posibility of moving elements with 0.5mm steps with keyboard arrows~-------------done

--Adding a grid to have some references--------------done
+-~Adding a grid to have some references~--------------done

 -Layouts to come